stitchfix/mab/README.md

 extend [gonum](https://github.com/gonum/gonum/tree/master/stat/distuv) implementations, so they are performant and reliable.

 Mab lets your combine any distribution with any strategy, although some combinations don't make sense in practice.
-For example, you could use normal distributions with the epsilon greedy strategy, but the width parameters will just be ignored.
-So it might make sense to just use a point distributions for epsilon greedy bandits.
-Additionally, Mab will let you use point distributions with a Thompson sampling strategy, but the resulting bandit won't be very useful, since Thompson sampling relies on distributions having non-zero width.

-##### Contextual bandits

-For contextual bandits, the `Context` argument can also be used to pass context features to the `RewardSource`.
-The `RewardSource` is expected to return the reward estimates conditioned on the context features.
+For epsilon greedy, you will most likely use `Point` distributions, since the algorithm only cares about the mean of the reward estimate.
+Other distributions can be used, as long as they implement a `Mean()` that returns well-defined values.

+For Thompson sampling, it is recommended to use `Normal` or `Beta` distributions.
+Since Thompson sampling is based on sampling from finite-width distributions, you won't get a useful bandit by using `Point` distributions with the `Thompson` strategy.

+The `Null()` function returns a `Point` distribution at negative infinity (`math.Inf(-1)`).
+This indicates to the `Strategy` that this arm should never be selected.
+Each `Strategy` must account for any number of Null distributions and return zero probability for the null arms and the correct set of probabilities for the non-null arms, as if the null arms were not present.

 #### Strategy